Back to home page click here

 - In the US, government is highly partisan with the President appointing to the executive colleagues who are almost exclusively from within his own party.
 In the UK, government is normally equally partisan with all Ministers coming from the governing party but, in 2010, exceptionally the Conservatives were required to go into a coalition with the Liberal Democrats and grant them 17 ministerial positions.

 - In the United States, the incoming President and his aides make a total of around 7,000 political appointments.
 In Britain, the Prime Minister appoints around 100 members of the Government and members of the Cabinet each appoint a couple of Special Advisers, so the total number of political appointments is around 150.

 - In the United States, all the most senior appointments are subject to confirmation hearings and votes in the Senate (which might be controlled by a different party than that of the President and object on political rather than competency grounds).
 In Britain, there is no procedural method of challenging the appointment of a particular Minister although, in theory, the Opposition could move a vote of no confidence in the appropriate House of Parliament.

-- In the USA, the Secretary of State is (arguably) the most senior member of the Cabinet and in many countries would be known as the Foreign Secretary.
+- In the USA, after the Vice-President the Secretary of State is the most senior member of the Cabinet and in many countries would be known as the Foreign Secretary.
 In Britain, the political head of each Government Department is called Secretary of State and so almost every member of the Cabinet is a Secretary of State.

 - In the United States, the incoming President's inaugural address is a highly public and prestigious affair.
 In Britain, the new Prime Minister simply sets out his or her vision for the country in a speech to the House of Commons on the subject of the Queen's Speech which opens the new session of Parliament.